Jackass (franchise): Origins and casting

-After the establishment of Dickhouse Productions; a former Viacom company (now owned by Paramount Global) by Jeff Tremaine, Johnny Knoxville and Spike Jonze, Jackass officially debuted on October 1, 2000 on MTV.
-After the airing of the second episode, MTV gained its highest Sunday ratings in its history, drawing 2.4 million viewers among 12 to 34-year-olds, its target demographic.
+After Tremaine, Knoxville, and Jonze established Dickhouse Productions, a former Viacom company (now owned by Paramount Skydance), Jackass officially debuted on October 1, 2000, on MTV.
+After the airing of the second episode, MTV gained its highest Sunday ratings in its history, drawing 2.4 million viewers among 12- to 34-year-olds, its target demographic.

 Finale

 In a 2001 interview with Rolling Stone, Knoxville questioned how long the MTV show would and could last, and soon after announced that the series would end after its third season aired.
-He also expressed discontentment with MTV and its censorship policy, who, from the start of season two, increasingly gave notes regarding what the show could and could not depict.
+Knoxville also expressed discontentment with MTV and its standards and practices department, who, from the beginning of season two, increasingly gave notes to the Jackass crew regarding what the show could and could not depict.
 In addition, Steve-O claimed that the cast salaries paid by MTV were "meager at best".
-Because of problems with MTV's standards and practices department, the Jackass crew did not attempt to create a finale to bring the show to a close.
+Because of the various problems with MTV, the Jackass crew did not attempt to create a finale to bring the show to a close.